metaplex-foundation/developer-hub/src/pages/core/blog/core-js-sdk-v1.md

 ## Major Changes

-### No More Constructor Functions
+### Plugin Constructor Functions

-When using the the helper wrapper methods you no longer need to pass in the cumbersome umi constructor functions. e.g. createPlugin() and pluginAuthoirtyPair() are no longer required
+Though while still present in the code base, the new wrappers allow for plugins to be defined without constructor functions.

-**Before**
+**Auto Generated Kinobi Functions**

 ```ts
 await createV1(umi, {